Testing the throughput of an inference endpoint¶

 Some notes on hyperopt and TPE¶

-What you should observe is that as the search proceeds hyperopt will start to prefer to sample points in the region with stable maximum, even if it has seen better values in "unstable" regions.
+What you should observe is that as the search proceeds hyperopt will begin to prefer sampling points in the region with stable maximum, even if it has seen better values in "unstable" regions.

 Important